dariusmehri/Social-Network-Bad-Actor-Risk-Tool/README.md

 Community Bad Density Unique = # Bad Unique in Community/# Number Unique in Community

 ### Badness Risk Calculation
 Three of the above measures were used to rank the level of "badness" among the bad actors (about 500 bad actors in all): previous DOB violations, total unique bad tie density and betweeness centrality.
 Total uniqe bad tie density is a measure of how many ties they have in their network that are bad, i.e. on average the people they do business with tend to engage in illegal activity.
-Betwneeness centrality is a measure of the actor actor as a central person in the network that is conducting bad behavior among more than one group.
+Betwneeness centrality is a measure of the actor as a central person in the network who is conducting bad behavior among more than one group.
 The actor is central in dissemnating bad behavior in the industry.

 ### Network analysis example (betweeness centrality)